axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-03-do-we-need-groups-anymore.markdown

 <h1>&nbsp;</h1>
  <p>I am starting to wonder whether we need groups at all anymore.
 What if <span class="_paradigm">RAD</span> income just came from personal rather than corporate income?
 I am also really tempted to start calling groups of <span class="_paradigm">RADICAL</span> people Conviviums, a word that I got from one of the CasP papers.</p>
  <p>So I&rsquo;m going to try and flesh out this idea of payment.
 Let&rsquo;s say, I think of <span class="_paradigm">RAD</span>s as being able to reward the giants on whose shoulders I have stood and the people I am in community with.
-And solely that.
-So I don&rsquo;t pay that group with a corporate income, but a personal income.</p>
- <p>For example, I have a YouTube channel.
-I generate revenues for myself from two sources,</p>
+And solely that.</p>

+<h1>YouTube, Patreon, and Discord</h1>
+ <p>For example, I have a YouTube channel where I published DIY videos related to my 3D Printing projects.
+I also have a Patreon account.
+And I start a Discord chat that centers around my inventing activities&mdash;everyone my Patreon sponsors gets to be in the chat.</p>
+ <p>Altogether, I generate revenue from,</p>
  <ul>
-  <li>First, the Ad revenue from YouTube.</li>
-  <li>Second, the Patreon revenue.</li>
+  <li>YouTube Ads</li>
+  <li>Patreon sponsorhips</li>
  </ul>
- <p>Now, I start a Discord chat that centers around my inventing activities.
-Everyone who is a Patreon sponsor gets to be in the chat.
-Some of them provide value in the form of feedback about my videos and inspire me.
-I want to reward them.
-So I invite them to my <span class="_paradigm">RAD</span> community and give them <span class="_paradigm">RAD</span>s.
-Everyone who has <span class="_paradigm">RAD</span>s shares my revenue.
+ <p>I invite everyone who provides YouTube feedback to a <span class="_paradigm">RAD</span> community.
+Also, I invite to that community Patreon sponsors that provide value in the form of feedback about my videos.
+That inspires me as well and I want to reward them.
+So I invite them to my <span class="_paradigm">RAD</span> community, recognize their contributions, and they get <span class="_paradigm">RAD</span>s.
+Everyone with <span class="_paradigm">RAD</span>s shares my dividents from the YouTube revenue.
 Maybe not all of it, but, say, half of it.</p>

  <p>Let&rsquo;s say I make $5K and I distribute $2.5K of it through the <span class="_paradigm">RAD</span>s according to the allocations (<em>i.e.</em>, which everyone can see).
 The actual money can be distributed through Venmo, CashApp, or Zelle.</p>
- <p>Perhaps I only want to share the YouTube revenue and not the Patreon revenue.
+ <p>Perhaps I only want to share the YouTube dividends and not the Patreon dividends.
 In this case, I&rsquo;ll create a <span class="_paradigm">BANNER</span> for the <em>YouTube</em> revenue,</p>
  <div class="_center">
   <img
    src="/assets/img/banners-adrians-example.svg"